 Starting the essay typically begins with questions about your chosen topic: What is it that you want to know?
 Why is this topic important?
 The answer to these questions will lead to the development of your thesis statement.

 Throughout the writing process, refer back to your thesis frequently.
 I like to keep a sticky note next to my computer screen to remind me of the direction I want to go.
 Another helpful habit to get into is to create in-text and full citations for all of your sources as you read them.
 This is especially helpful so you don't accidently use a quote and forget to cite it.
 Check out the Citing my Sources LibGuide for more information.

 Create an outline of your main idea and the sub-topics you wish to address in your paper.
 Organizing before you begin will help create a paper that flows smoothly and keeps you on track.
 Check out the next tab, Idea Organization, for ideas of how to organize your paper

-Always remember to proofread your paper before you hand it in.
+Always remember to proofread your paper before you hand it in or submit it online to the Learning Support Centre Online Writing Help Service.
 It is safe to assume that you will need to use a formal tone in almost all of the essays you write at the college or university level.
 Even personal responses require a degree of formality, although these papers can be less strict.